 We may earn money or products from the companies mentioned in this post.

-When you create a Polymer Clay figure, how do you find inspiration?
+Polymer Clay figure: When you Create, how do you find inspiration?

 - Do you have ideas but lack the confidence to just go for it?